Cal coach Justin Wilcox signs extension through 2027

 - Justin WilcoxAmerican football coach

-BERKELEY, Calif.
-(AP) California football coach Justin Wilcox has signed an extension through the 2027 season.
+BERKELEY, Calif. – California football coach Justin Wilcox has signed an extension through the 2027 season.

 Wilcox was rewarded with the extension Thursday after leading the Golden Bears to two bowls in five seasons as coach.
 The contract also increases the salary pool for assistant coaches.